 WGFTFB initiates and reviews investigations concerned with all aspects of the design, planning, and testing of fishing gears used in abundance estimation, bycatch and discard reduction, and reduction in impact on the seabed and other non-target ecosystem components.

-The expert group examines the effect of fishing technology on benthic impacts, vessels and perhaps most importantly the behaviour of fish in relation to fishing operations.
-WGFTFB provides advices on application of these techniques to aquatic ecologists, assessment biologists, fishery managers and industry.
-The partnership between ICES and the Food and Agriculture Organization of the United Nations (FAO) extends the reach of this expert group globally.
+The group examines the effects of fishing technology on benthic impacts, vessels, and perhaps most importantly, the behaviour of fish in relation to fishing.
+WGFTFB advises aquatic ecologists, assessment biologists, fishery managers, and industry on the application of these techniques.